UNSW-Longevity-Research-Group/UNSWLongevityGroup_Website/content/authors/bkang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Affiliated Reseachers and Industry Partners
+- Affiliated Researchers and Industry Partners
 ---

 Boda Kang is Senior Analyst - Pricing and Modelling at AMP.